Lilikh/ColourMemory-Card/README.md

 - **Development Tools**:
   - Node.js (v18 or later recommended)
   - npm (for package management)
-- **Deployment Tool**: Fly.io (with Paketo Buildpacks or Dockerfile), or alternatively Vercel/Netlify
+- **Deployment Tool**: Fly.io use as a backend for deploy and Netlify use for frontend.

 ### Backend (`backend/ColourMemoryApi` Directory)
 - **Framework**: .NET Core (ASP.NET Core)